Harrier Jump Jet (video game)

-Harrier Jump Jet, aka Jump Jet was a flight simulator published by MicroProse in 1992.
+Harrier Jump Jet, aka Jump Jet is a flight simulator published by MicroProse in 1992.

 Reception

 Computer Gaming World liked the flight model and "beautiful seamless graphics", but criticized the campaign mode as "old-fashioned ... no wingmen, no interaction with one's forces, no dynamic battlefield, no feeling of being involved ... a dressed up version of F-19".
 The magazine recommended Domark's AV-8B Harrier Assault instead.